Kusum Dola: Plot

 Post recovery, Ranajay and Iman resolve their differences and reunite.
-Gogna returns again and kidnaps Iman, but is shot by Ranajay who comes to Emon's rescue.
+Gogna returns again and kidnaps Iman, but is shot by Ranajay who comes to Iman's rescue.
 After Iman (now a medical intern) treats Gogna and saves him, he repents for his past actions and decides to mend his ways.
-Roopkatha and Badhsah confess their feelings for each other and decide to start out afresh.
+Roopkatha and Badshah confess their feelings for each other and decide to start anew.

 Shruti is revealed to be in the last stages of breast cancer and is dying.
-When Ranajay is unable to make it to Iman's delivery, due to Shruti's operation, Iman breaks all ties with Ranajay and later, leaves for Ujanpur with her new-born daughter, Pekhom.
+When Ranajay is unable to make it to Iman's delivery, due to Shruti's operation, Iman breaks all ties with Ranajay and later, leaves for Ujanpur with her newborn daughter, Pekhom.
 Ranajay applies for a transfer to be with Iman and Pekhom.
-Shruti finally dies in Ujanpur Hospital only after expressing her desire to Ranajay and Iman to reunite.
+Shruti finally dies in Ujanpur Hospital, only after expressing her desire for Ranajay and Iman to reunite.

 Later, Ranajay is forced to arrest Iman, regarding her role in the accidental death of a patient named Parasar.
-He arranges for her bail, and decides to find out the true culprits as well as the persons responsible for illegal trafficking of new born children from the hospital.
-Madhuparna defends Iman as her lawyer, and after Nurse Ratnabali is proven guilty, Imon is released.
-Iman and Ranajay finally resolve their differences and relocate themselves to Kolkata returning to the Chatterjee House.
+He arranges for her bail, and decides to find out the true culprits as well as the people responsible for illegal trafficking of new born children from the hospital.
+Madhuparna defends Iman as her lawyer, and after Nurse Ratnabali is proven guilty, Iman is released.
+Iman and Ranajay finally resolve their differences and relocate themselves to Kolkata, returning to the Chatterjee House.

 Roopkatha grows jealous and agitated over Iman's happy and peaceful life, which she herself yearns for, having no children of her own.
-She acts out and to pacify her Iman gives her daughter Pekhom's charge to Roopkatha, who quickly becomes over-possessive of Pekhom.
+She acts out and to pacify her, Iman gives her daughter Pekhom's charge to Roopkatha, who quickly becomes over possessive of Pekhom.
 Krishnamoy too arrives, having been released from jail, to take his son Michhil back with him, leaving Ranajay heartbroken.

 Iman plans a family trip during which Badshah suffers a heart attack and suddenly dies.
 A desolate Roopkatha blames Iman.
 Roopkatha attempts suicide but is rescued by Ranajay.
-After Roopkatha is diagnosed with severe depression, Ranajay stands by her to help her recover as she begins to seek him as the loved one to fill in her loneliness.
+After Roopkatha is diagnosed with severe depression, Ranajay stands by her to help her recover as she begins to seek him as a loved one to fill in her loneliness.

-Ranajay's family wants Roopkatha out of the house to avoid any further tensions but Ranajay dismisses the idea.
+Ranajay's family wants Roopkatha out of the house to avoid any further tensions, but Ranajay dismisses the idea.
 Iman and other family members feel insecure due to Ranajay's growing proximity towards Roopkatha, and everyone suspect them of having an affair.
-A mentally unstable Roopkatha assumes herself to be pregnant and believes it to be Rono's child leading a heart-broken Iman to leave the house with Pekhom and working overtime to make ends meet.
+A mentally unstable Roopkatha assumes herself to be pregnant and believes it to be Rono's child, leading a heartbroken Iman to leave the house with Pekhom and working overtime to make ends meet.
 It is revealed that Roopkatha is not pregnant and instead has a tumour in her uterus that poses a threat to her life.
-Roopkatha struggles to accept the fact and is finally made to the leave the Chatterjee house for her own betterment so that she can start her life afresh.
+Roopkatha struggles to accept the fact and is finally made to leave the Chatterjee house for her own betterment so that she can start her life afresh.
 Iman and Ranajay, however, remain separated.